Stand by Me (Ben E. King song): 1990s and 2000s

-In a 1995 music video entitled Disney's Timon & Pumbaa in "Stand by Me", Timon performs the song with slightly altered lyrics, while every time Timon sings the chorus, Pumbaa survives physical mishaps and ferocious creatures.
-A trio of frogs then finish the song at the end.
+In a 1995 music video entitled Disney's Timon & Pumbaa in "Stand by Me", Timon, voiced by Nathan Lane, performs the song with slightly altered lyrics.
+Whenever Timon sings the chorus, Pumbaa survives physical mishaps and ferocious creatures.
+A trio of frogs voiced by Phillip Ingram then finish the song at the end.
+The music video was theatrically released in December 1995 as the preceding feature to the 1995 film Tom and Huck.

 A version of the song was released by American R&B group 4 the Cause as their debut single in 1998.
 It was a number-one hit in Switzerland, reached number two of the Austrian and German singles charts and number three in New Zealand, and was a top-ten hit in several other countries.

 In May 2007 American singer and rapper Sean Kingston remade and sampled the song, calling it "Beautiful Girls" for Kingston's eponymous debut album.
 "Beautiful Girls" went on to be a smash hit and Kingston's signature song.

 2010s

 Tracy Chapman performed the song live in 2015 in the final season of Late Show with David Letterman at Letterman's request.
 The critical and popular response was very positive, with James Christopher Monger of AllMusic praising Chapman's "emotionally pitch-perfect, spotlight-stealing rendition" of the song.
 Monger further said:With just her voice and an electric guitar, she managed to simultaneously bring the house down and build it back up again, which is no small feat, even for an artist who has proven herself time and again to be a powerful yet always benevolent force of nature.
 A recording of that live performance was released as the final track of Chapman's Greatest Hits the same year.

 Florence and the Machine recorded the song for the soundtrack and trailer of Final Fantasy XV in 2016.
 The band released its EP Songs from Final Fantasy XV on August 12, containing the band's remake.
 The cover peaked at number fifteen on the Billboard Hot Rock Singles in December.

 Skylar Grey recorded the song which appeared for a Budweiser commercial for Super Bowl LII, with proceeds for the song to go to the American Red Cross.

 The Kingdom Choir performed the song at the wedding of Prince Harry and Meghan Markle on May 19, 2018.
 Their version debuted and peaked at number one on the Billboard Hot Gospel Songs chart on the week ending June 2, 2018.
 It also entered the UK Singles Chart and peaked at number 94 on its first and only week, the week of May 25–31, 2018.
 It is included in their debut album, Stand by Me, released later that year.

+In 2018 it was performed by Maria José, former member of the band Kabah.